Small-Bodies-Node/pds4_tools/doc/user_manual.rst

     >>> field.meta_data.keys()
     ['name', 'location', 'data_type', 'length', 'unit', 'description']

-To access label meta data for the entire `TableStructure`, we may use its ``.meta_data`` attribute.
+To access label meta data for the entire `TableStructure` we can use its ``.meta_data`` attribute.
 See the :ref:`Working with PDS4 Labels <working_with_pds4_labels>` section for examples, as well as the `Meta_TableStructure` class.